psaltisa/psaltisa.github.io/_posts/2020-12-23-favourite-books.markdown

 layout: post
 title:  My top 5 favourite books of 2020 📚
 date:   2020-12-23 10:40:16
-inline: false
 description:
 author:
+tag: books
+categories: lists
 ---

 I love books.
 I grew up in a house full of them, and I learnt to appreciate them since I was a kid.
 At roughly the same age I also discovered the enchanting world of video games and handheld devices, as many other kids that grew up in the late 90's/early 00's.
 Unfortunately those two activities are usually competing and eventually I ended up spending more and more time in front of a screen.
 There were instances during my adolescence, and during my undergraduate studies that I was reading books, but not consistently in